Phase III: The Dissertation

 Completion of the dissertation should require no more than six academic quarters after advancement to candidacy, since the three years of preparation (two for students who enter the program with M.A. degrees) for the qualifying examination is designed to involve work toward the dissertation in the form of the research paper.

 The student is required to present a dissertation defense in the form of a colloquium that, by order of the Graduate Council, is open to the public.
 The final recommendation regarding award of the Ph.D. degree is to be decided by the Ph.D. committee in a private caucus at the end of the defense.
 If the committee approves the dissertation, they sign the necessary paperwork and endorse the signature page of the dissertation.
 (For instructions on preparing the signature page, see Instructions for Preparation and Submission of Doctoral Dissertations and Masters' Thesis, available from the Graduate Division).

 In preparing the final draft of the dissertation, the student should follow the guidelines contained in the booklet entitled Preparation and Submission Manual for Doctoral Dissertations and Master's Theses

 .
 It contains examples of the signature page which must be signed by all committee members at the defense.
 This booklet is available from the Office of Graduate Studies and Research.

 The Department reports the outcome of the dissertation defense on the Report of the Final Examination and Filing of the Dissertation for Degree of Doctor of Philosophy form.
-Following the defense, this form and the dissertation are submitted to OGS.
+Following the defense, this form and the dissertation are submitted to the Graduate Division

 Then the candidate files the final draft of the dissertation with the University Archivist (Special Collections), who accepts it on behalf of the Graduate Council.
 Acceptance of the dissertation by the Archivist fulfills the final requirement for the Doctor of Philosophy degree.